kaushal1014/research-paper-template-Athlete-Injuries/docs/technical-skills/using-vscode.md

 ## Introduction

-A data scientist will often need to explore a data set, edit a Python program, or run a Python program --- all tasks that you can accomplish in a text editor like VS Code.
+A data scientist will often need to explore a data set stored in one or more files, edit a Python program, or run a Python program --- all tasks that you can accomplish in a text editor like VS Code.
 The team that creates and maintains the [VS Code](https://code.visualstudio.com/) text editor describes it as "code editing redefined" and points out that it is "free" and "built on open source" and that it "runs everywhere".
 Sounds nice, huh?
-After you have reviewed the content on VS Code's web site, follow the instructions there to install in on the computer that you will use when learning more about how to conduct research in data science.
-Now, go ahead and take some time to customize your text editor so that it uses a color scheme that matches your style!
+After you have reviewed the content on VS Code's web site, follow the instructions there to install it in on the computer that you will use when learning more about how to conduct research in data science.
+Now, go ahead and take some time to customize your text editor so that it uses a color scheme, layout, and font that matches your personal style!

 ## Extensions